METEO 3 Lesson 6 Images

 Text description of the drawn some wind arrows image.

 This image is a weather map showing the Gulf Coast region of the United States, including parts of Texas, Louisiana, Mississippi, Alabama, and Florida.
-It features a series of concentric lines, known as isobars, indicating atmospheric pressure levels.
-The lines are labeled with numbers indicating pressure values, such as "1000" and "1004."
-Red arrows on the map suggest wind direction converging towards a central point near Louisiana, indicating a low-pressure system.
-The map is densely populated with various weather station data, represented by colored numbers and characters in different hues like red, blue, and green.
-These numbers typically represent weather conditions such as temperature, dew point, and atmospheric pressure.
+It features a series of concentric lines, known as isobars, indicating atmospheric pressure levels surrounding a small red hurricane symbol.
+The isobars are labeled with numbers indicating pressure values, such as "1000" and "1004."
+Red arrows on the map suggest wind direction converging towards the hurricanes center just offshore Louisiana.
+The map is densely populated with various station plots, represented by colored numbers and characters in different hues like red, blue, and green.
+These numbers represent the temperature, dew point, pressure, windspeed and direction, and cloud cover at each location.

 Getting a Handle on the Wind